caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 ### Concrete Examples

-With our illustration of the key principles of outlined by ERB above, we will examine concrete examples, or real case studies, that are found within StackOverFlow, a promiment open source community which in which thousands of programmers and engineers-alike come to purpose and provide solutions to the never ending open source software ecosystem:
+With our illustration of the key principles of outlined by ERB above, we will examine concrete examples, or real case studies, that are found within StackOverFlow, a promiment open source community in which thousands of programmers and engineers-alike come to purpose and provide solutions to the never ending cycle of open source software ecosystem:

 #### Smart Question